NijazK/NijazK.github.io/_posts/2021-08-15-JavaQAAutomation.markdown

 Contact Class Requirements:
 •	The contact object shall have a required unique contact ID string that cannot be longer than 10 char*.
 Contact ID cannot be null and cannot be updated.

 •	Required firstName string that doesn’t exceed 10 characters.
-Cannot be null
+Cannot be null.

 •	Required lastName string that doesn’t exceed 10 characters.
-Cannot be null
+Cannot be null.

 •	Required phone string filed that must be (=) to exactly 10 digits.
-Cannot be null
+Cannot be null.

 •	Required address field cannot be longer than 30 characters. cannot be null.